Warehousing

 A beginner’s guide to commercial property leases

-Here’s an introductory guide to commercial leases and the key issues tenants and landlords face in a commercial leasing situation for industrial property.
+Here’s an introductory guide to commercial property leases and the key issues tenants and landlords face in a commercial leasing situation for industrial property.

 Person gesturing to sign a document

-What is a commercial lease?
+What is a commercial property lease?

 A commercial property lease refers to the legal document which stipulates the rights and responsibilities of the landlord and tenant of a commercial property (a premises that is used solely for business purposes).